GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: For each tier beyond minimum, you may increase the duration by half an hour (before dividing per the spell tier) or have the range is increased by 5 yards.

-**Critical Failure**: You accidentally effect yourself, but suffer a level of fatigue in the process.
+**Critical Failure**: You accidentally affect yourself, but suffer a level of fatigue in the process.

 #### Resend